discoposse/terraform-eks-lab/README.md

 | eks_node_min | numeric | Minimum number of EKS compute nodes (>=1) |
 | eks_node_max | numeric | Maximum number of EKS compute nodes |
 | eks_node_desired | numeric | Desired number of EKS nodes |

+## Terraform Cloud Settings / Preferences

+This was built using a VCS-backed configuration using GitHub using the very repository you're forking this from.

+Execution Mode is set to Auto Apply.
+In order to keep things from running every time documention or non-infra files are updated, there is a `trigger.txt` file which can be used as a way to force an apply.